acgeospatial/awesome-earthobservation-code/README.md

 - [Open Geo Tutorial](https://github.com/patrickcgray/open-geo-tutorial) - Tutorial of fundamental remote sensing and GIS methodologies using open source software in `Python`
 - [Foss4gUKJupyter](https://github.com/samfranklin/foss4guk19-jupyter) - FOSS4G UK 2019 Workshop "Geoprocessing with Jupyter Notebooks"
 - [Geoprocessing with Python - GIS circa 2009](https://www.gis.usu.edu/~chrisg/python/2009/) - This material is really old and some of it is outdated (not all, though!).
 One of these days I might get around to putting newer class materials online, but you're stuck with this for now.
+- [training-workshop](https://github.com/planetlabs/training-workshop) - This repo contains all materials used on Planet's training workshop for Bahrain Defense Force

 ## Deep learning and Machine Learning
 <b>Curated lists</b>